react-dnd/react-dnd/docs/00 Quick Start/Tutorial.md

 }
 ```

-This lets us use `connectDragPreview`, either in `render` method, like used `connectDragSource`, or even in `componentDidMount` with a custom image:
+This lets us use `connectDragPreview`, either in `render` method, just like we used `connectDragSource`, or even in `componentDidMount` with a custom image:

 -------------------
 ```js